extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 ## Connecting to the Extempore compiler {#connecting-to-the-extempore-compiler}

-So far, all the stuff we've done has been in a shell console.
+So far, all the stuff we've done has been in a terminal.
 The `extempore` process, which provides the Extempore compiler, is just sitting there idle, waiting to be given some code to evaluate.
 That's where the text editor part of the equation comes in.